acquia/acquia_lift/README.md

 Make sure you wrap it in a try { ... } catch (\Exception $e) { } routine as it could throw errors if it is unable to make a connection.
 If you want to know what you can do with the API, see documentation at https://github.com/acquia/lift-sdk-php

+You can also use Drupal API's to create a new Slot Config Entity and then it will appear in the list.
+Please see the Drupal documentation on how to do this.